 Miami’s 15 Essential Cocktail Bars, Mapped

 Housed in the former Bardot space, The Sylvester “pays homage to old and new Miami” with cocktails and bites from the Beaker & Gray team like the “Vaxxxed & Waxxxed” made with Don Julio Blanco, Vida mezcal, Chinola passion fruit, and habanero bitters.
-The space also keeps with the Miami theme in decor, boasting colorful vintage wallpaper, tropical touches, repurposed antique furniture, alongside games including a pool table, pinball machine, foosball, and plenty of board games.
+The space also keeps with the Miami theme in decor, boasting colorful vintage wallpaper, tropical touches, and repurposed antique furniture, alongside games, including a pool table, pinball machine, foosball, and plenty of board games.

 The Broken Shaker

 The Broken Shaker has helped evolve the Miami mixed drink scene bringing the stiff drinks out of the parlor and into the open air.
-It's not the velvet slipper and smoking jacket type of cocktail club some out-of-towners may be use to.
+It's not the velvet slipper and smoking jacket type of cocktail club some out-of-towners may be used to.
 Patrons sip their drinks scattered around the pool and beneath the over-growth.

-This Wynwood cocktail bar might advertise its "Cold Beer" and "Air Conditioning" but its cocktails are nothing to be ignored.
+This Wynwood cocktail bar might advertise its "Cold Beer" and "Air Conditioning," but its cocktails are nothing to be ignored.
 Its laid-back atmosphere and strong — yet balanced — drinks make it the perfect spot to begin or end the night.

 Sweet Liberty Drink & Supply Co.

 The brainchild of Miami bar legend John Lermayer, Sweet Liberty features a Miami Beach chic vibe complete, some of the best cocktails on the beach, and a kitchen that stays open to 4 a.m. nightly.
 And don't miss its bar food, which is just as good at the beginning of the night as it is at the end.